waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below.

 # IV.
 Lessons Learned
 - **Trust But Verify:** I must trust my tools' outputs (e.g., 'no path found') as potentially correct interpretations of the game state, rather than immediately assuming the tool is broken.
-However, when a tool generates a demonstrably invalid output (e.g., a path through a wall), I must systematically debug it.
-My recent debugging efforts were stalled by a failure to apply this lesson, as I incorrectly assumed a path existed on Route 22.
+I failed to apply this lesson when my pathfinder correctly identified that there was no path from my location on Route 22, and I wasted a turn trying to follow a non-existent path.
+I will trust my tools more in the future.
 - **Efficient Debugging:** Repetitively running the same failing test case is inefficient.
 I must vary the test conditions (e.g., change the target destination) to gather new diagnostic data and isolate bugs more effectively.

 # V. Future Development Ideas